-Agency: Carroll County Bureau of Solid Waste
+Agency: Email:

-Email: SolidWasteRecycling@CarrollCountyMD.gov
+Carroll County Bureau of Solid Waste SolidWasteRecycling@CarrollCountyMD.gov Phone: 410-386-2980

-Website: recyclecarroll.org
+Website: www.recyclecarroll.org

 Carroll County actively seeks to divert waste from the landfill.
 Recycling participation is on the rise in Carroll County.
 Options for both curbside and drop off opportunities have increased, as has the type of materials that can be recycled.